 - Carmelia Ray is a celebrity matchmaker, dating expert, media commentator, and the chief dating adviser of WooYou App.

 To make sure you don't accidentally sabotage your relationship, we asked both experts to divulge the biggest pieces of new relationship advice they give their clients so they can actually enjoy this period of getting to know each other (and spend less time stressing).
 As Syrtash says, "Long-term relationships are work, but dating shouldn't feel like it."

-With that in mind, here are the nine things to keep in mind when you're starting out with a new S.O.
+With that in mind, here are the nine things to keep in mind when you're starting out with a new significant other.

 Keep the Past in the Past